-- On-going staff, student teacher, and volunteer trainings in all areas that support academic performance and the well-being of students.
-The district volunteer policy (Policy # 5630) and procedures require that all volunteers who work directly with students must have a WA state patrol background check and complete the volunteer training. - Instructional strategies training and effective relationship building training for VOICE mentors. - Staff trainings that specifically address behaviors that could hinder academic performance or the well-being of students include: Nondiscrimination, Prohibition of Harassment, Intimidation, and Bullying, Maintaining Professional Staff Student Boundaries, Preventing Sexual Harassment, Civility, Right Response training, CPR First-Aid, Concussion signs and symptoms, documented areas of concern and FLASH curriculum trainings that address individual well-being.
+• On-going staff, student teacher, and volunteer trainings in all areas that support academic performance and the well-being of students.
+The district volunteer

+(Regulation # 5630) and procedures require that all volunteers who work directly with students must have a WA state patrol background check and complete the volunteer training.

+- Instructional strategies training and effective relationship building training for VOICE mentors. - Staff trainings that specifically address behaviors that could hinder academic performance or the well-being of students include: PBSES/ACES training, Cultural Competency Training, Nondiscrimination, Prohibition of Harassment, Intimidation, and Bullying, Maintaining Professional Staff Student Boundaries, Preventing Sexual Harassment, Civility, Right Response training, CPR/AED First-Aid, Concussion signs and symptoms, documented areas of concern and FLASH curriculum trainings that address individual well-being. - Employees are evaluated using procedures and forms that hold them accountable to academic performance and well-being of students.
+The District began implementation of evaluations specific to types of certificated positions that were developed by a joint committee of IEA members and the ISD staff and based upon the work done by Charlotte Danielson and the Danielson's Framework for Teaching.
+These are denoted by the term "modified".